the-winsor-school/the-world-the-beets/README.md

 stream.AddNeighbor(start, "south");
 ```
 This ensures that when I **go north** from the **start** Area, I enter the **stream** Area and can **go south** to return to **start**.
 This also means that I can create Areas which are connected in only *one* direction (like, falling down a cliff to go from one Area to another).

+### Deliberately poorly written algorithms
+Some of the provided algorithms in the base code are deliberately poorly written with the intent that students will make improvements to the functionality.
+Some of these problems are within the provided methods, while others are more structural (e.g. the logical placement of methods into particular classes).

+Some code is also missing entirely!
+The "help" command, as it is, is not very helpful at all.
+These methods are flagged with **TODO:** comments.